Essay on Eid ul Fitr: Samples in 100, 200, and 300 Words

 Muslims celebrate the religious festival of Eid every year.
 This special day marks the end of Ramadan, a month of fasting, prayer, and reflection.
 On Eid, people come together to enjoy a festive meal and share in the joy of the occasion.
 The tradition of celebrating Eid was started by the Prophet Muhammad in Mecca.

 According to belief, the Prophet Muhammad arrived in Medina on this day, making it a significant event.
 The excitement for Eid begins with the start of Ramadan, as people eagerly anticipate the celebration.
-Women begin preparing their dresses, bangles, and accessories, while men get ready with traditional kurtas and pyjamas.
+Women begin preparing their dresses, bangles, and accessories, while men get ready with traditional kurtas and pajamas.

 The sighting of the moon signals the arrival of Eid, and people greet each other with ‘Chand Mubarak’ to celebrate.
 Women and girls adorn their hands with beautiful Mehendi designs, and houses are painted and decorated to mark the festive occasion.
 During Ramadan, Muslims fast, give to charity, offer prayers, and perform other good deeds.